nicholasmr/specfab/docs/enhancements-strainrate.md

 where $E_{ij}^{\mathrm{Sachs}}$ and $E_{ij}^{\mathrm{Taylor}}$ are calculated with (1) assuming constant $\bf{S}$ and $\bf{D}$, respectively.

+!!! warning "Grain parameters"
+    The grain viscous parameters below should be understood as the *effective* polycrystal values needed to reproduce deformation experiments, and not measured values derived from experiments on single crystals.

 ### Transversely isotropic grains

 | Monocrystal | Polycrystal |